performous/performous/docker/README.md

-This repository contains Dockerfiles which will install all dependencies needed to build [Performous](https://github.com/performous/performous/wiki/Building-and-installing-from-source).
+This folder contains Dockerfiles which will install all dependencies needed to build [Performous](https://github.com/performous/performous/wiki/Building-and-installing-from-source).

 These containers are to be used as `base images` to provide higher-level builds and packages and to produce artifacts for downstream consumption.
 These containers **do not** provide a running version of `Performous` or contain the project source in any usable form.

+These containers are built automatically during our CI/CD workflow, and are used to support Linux Distros that are no available by default from Github Actions.

 ## Building containers
 The build is a pretty standard `docker build`, just make sure you explicitly call out a `Dockerfile` with `-f Dockerfile.<distro>` and supply the correct distro version as a `build-arg`: